2019 Fourth of July Celebrations and Fireworks Shows around Hawaii

 Family Fun Fourth of July & Fireworks Extravaganza at Waikoloa Bowl

-An all-day event, from noon to 9:30 p.m., face painters, live bands and carnival games will bring their fair share of excitement to the Waikoloa Bowl at Queens’ MarketPlace.
-If you’re still looking for more after the fireworks extravaganza, which starts at 8 p.m., music continues at the Coronation Pavillion until 9:30 p.m.
+An all-day event, from noon to 8:30 p.m., face painters, keiki giveaways and live music will bring its fair share of excitement to the Waikoloa Bowl at Queens’ MarketPlace.
+If you’re still looking for more after the fireworks extravaganza, which starts at 8 p.m., music continues at the Queens’ MarketPlace until 8:30 p.m.
 69-201 Waikoloa Beach Drive, Waikoloa Village, waikoloabeachresort.com.

 Kailua-Kona Independence Day Parade & Fireworks Extravaganza

-Starting at the Kekuaokalani Gym and Pool Complex, winding south through Alii Drive and ending on Walua Road, this raucous affair lights up Kailua-Kona in more ways than one on the Fourth of July.
-With floats, musical acts and multiple color guards all marching along together, the vibrant aerials launched over Kailua Bay at 8 p.m. are a fitting end to this wild night.
+Starting at 6 p.m. at the Kekuaokalani Gym and Pool Complex, winding south through Alii Drive and ending on Walua Road, this raucous affair lights up Kailua-Kona in more ways than one on the Fourth of July.
+With floats, musical acts and multiple color guards all marching along together, the vibrant aerials launched over Kailua Bay at 8 p.m. are a fitting end to this fun night.
 (808) 345-2108, facebook.com/paradesinkona, paradesinkona.com.

 Hilo Bay Blast

 Cruising the day away at Hilo Bay on the Fourth of July has become a tradition for many local families.
 And why not?
-With a barbecue cook-off challenge, water slides, bounce houses for the kids and a classic and specialty car expo, there’s more than enough to do while waiting for the beautiful fireworks display over the bay.
+With a specialty car expo, Salute to Our Veterans Hilo Bay 5K Run/Walk and keiki activities like a waterslide and bounce house, there’s more than enough to do while waiting for the beautiful fireworks display over the bay, which starts at 8 p.m.
 Mooheau Park Bandstand, 369 Kamehameha Ave., Hilo.